WizardKingZ/WizardKingZ.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>Johnew Zhang (张俊琪) is an associate with Capital Solutions at the CPP Investments.
-He holds a M.S. degree in Financial Economics from the Columbia Business School, and a B.Math. degree in Mathematical Finance from the University of Waterloo, Canada.
+<p>Johnew Zhang (张俊琪) is a Financial Services/FinTech investor at the CPP Investments.
+He holds a M.S. degree in Financial Economics from the Columbia Business School, and a B.Math. degree in Mathematical Finance from the University of Waterloo.
 He is also a member of the Society of Actuaries, the Casualty Actuary Society and the International Association of Quantitative Finance. </p>

 <p>He is passionate about solving investment problems using model-based and data-driven approaches.
 He believes that models should be constructed based on fundamental economic intuition and validated by real-world data so that we can characterize proper risk premiums and alpha.</p>